reactjs/react-rails/README.md

 ## Use with Webpacker

-[webpacker](https://github.com/rails/webpacker) integrates modern JS tooling with Rails.
+[webpacker](https://github.com/rails/webpacker) integrates modern JS tooling with Rails. `ReactRailsUJS` allows you to gradually migrate to webpacker.

 Get started by adding `webpacker` to your gemfile and installing `webpacker` and `react-rails`:

 ```
 $ rails webpacker:install